 If you are charged with an alcohol restricted driver violation in Utah, you can face penalties equal to or greater than a DUI conviction.
 A first DUI violation in Utah is a Class B misdemeanor punishable with up to six months in jail and up to $1,000 in fines.

 Defending Myself Against My Refused Breathalyzer Charges in Utah

 As we mentioned, you implicitly consent to get a breathalyzer test done, and you may lose your driver’s license privileges for an extended period.
 However, you can still challenge your license suspension by requesting a hearing within ten calendar days of the notice of suspension of your license.
 It is essential to make your request in writing and deliver it within the ten-day limit.

 You can address two main issues in your hearing: the legal basis for your detention and whether you refused to take the test.
 During the hearing, you have the burden of showing the officer in your case lacked reasonable suspicion or probable cause to believe you were under the effects of alcohol.
 Breathalyzer cases may raise constitutional issues that need to be analyzed carefully to determine whether the police officer’s actions were legal.
 Any evidence a police officer obtains in violation of your constitutional rights cannot be admitted as evidence in a court of law.

 This legal matter is critical for one single reason; the results of a breathalyzer test can – and most likely will – be used against you.
 Thus, challenging the circumstances of your detention may lead to a dismissal of your charges.
-Our Utah DUI lawyer can help you with these legal matters.
+Our Salt Lake City DUI lawyer can help you with these legal matters.

 Salt Lake City for Refused Breathalyzer During DUI Offering Free Consultations